My Tokyo Guide

 Hop on a riverboat to explore Tokyo's labyrinthine waterways, which were excavated centuries ago, and see how the capital began as a "city of water" during the Edo period.
-Several cruise companies operate at Nihombashi Pier, which is located on the south side of Nihombashi Bridge.
+Several cruise companies operate at Nihonbashi Pier, which is located on the south side of Nihonbashi Bridge.

 Pray for a windfall at Fukutoku-jinja, which is nestled between the towers of the new Coredo Muromachi complex.
 The shrine dates back to the ninth century and had once commanded a strong following among the military seeking protection.
 But it has taken on a new purpose since the Edo period, when the shrine became one of few that were authorized to hold lottery events.
 Up to this day, the shrine is widely seen by Tokyoites to be a "power spot" to rake in the money.

 Despite being one of the district's more recent redevelopment projects, the Coredo Muromachi complex took great care to pay tribute to Nihonbashi's rich traditions.
 Loosen your purse strings as you visit the complex's three towers of shopping and dining options, where traditional Japanese household goods and crafts are sold alongside more modern options.